the-expanse/SideQuestWiki/BMBF.md

 ### If you have installed custom songs before
 ----

-Make sure to reinstall BeatSaber fresh and uninstall BMBFs old version before you go any further if you have installed custom songs before as if you do not un and reinstall correctly many issues may arise upon updating or re-installation of BMBF.
+Make sure to reinstall BeatSaber fresh and uninstall BMBFs old version before you go any further if you have installed custom songs before as if you do not uninstall and then reinstall correctly many issues may arise upon updating or re-installation of BMBF.

 ### - Before Proceeding, Backup creation of Game data and Scores